jasonbayton/11ty/_src/blog/2016/10/hands-on-with-the-nextcloud-box.md

 `sudo snap install snapweb --beta`

-However following this the interface will be available either via the internal IP or hostname on port 4200, eg: <https://ubuntu-standard.local:4200>.
+However following this the interface will be available either via the internal IP or hostname on port 4200, e.g.: <https://ubuntu-standard.local:4200>.
 The Nexcloud Box wiki explains how this can be setup as an external site from within Nextcloud itself [here](https://github.com/nextcloud/nextcloud-snap/wiki/How-to-manage-your-snaps).
 Snapweb will be installed by default in this way in the future.

 <div class="callout callout-danger">